angular/protractor/docs/debugging.md

 - By setting `jasmine.getEnv().defaultTimeoutInterval = myNumber;` in your test
 - By adding a third parameter, timeout in ms, to your spec `it('should pass', function() {...}, 5555);`

+Webdriver has a timeout for script execution, which can be set with `driver.manage().timeouts().setScriptTimeout`.
+Protractor sets this to 100 seconds by default, so usually Jasmine will time out first.